 These UPSC Notes on Alien Invasive Species are aligned with the UPSC Syllabus and aspirants should prepare this topic for General Studies Paper III.

-Invasive Alien Species whose spread outside their natural distribution threatens biological diversity is an important topic for UPSC Mains exam.
+Invasive Alien Species whose spread outside their natural distribution threatens biological diversity is an important topic for the UPSC Mains exam.

 IAS Exam aspirants can find more notes for UPSC Mains General Studies topics from the links given at the end of the article.